 Transient - A student who is pursuing a degree at another institution may be considered for transient admission.
-The student must present a statement of good standing from the college in which the student is pursuing a degree and proof of compliance with TSI requirements.
+The student must present an official transcript showing good standing from the college in which the student is pursuing a degree and proof of compliance with TSI requirements.
 Transient admission is granted for a maximum of twenty-four semester credit hours.
 Credit earned as a transient student may be applied toward a degree at Sul Ross AFTER regular admission is granted.